 If you plead guilty to a speeding ticket, points will be added to your driving record, and your car insurance rates may increase.
 Or you can hire a traffic ticket lawyer to get your ticket reduced to a non-moving, no-point violation that won't affect your driving record or insurance rates.
 You...Read more »

 Yes, if you plead guilty to this ticket, points will be added to your driving record and your car insurance rates may increase.
 You can hire a traffic ticket lawyer to get your ticket reduced to a non-moving, no-point infraction that won't affect your driving record or car insurance rates.

 I have a MO license but I have 2 received speeding tickets in Illinois and one in Iowa in the past year.
 I didn't realize out of state tickets counted towards points on your license so I just paid the fine and didn't get them fixed.
-Can I still have an attorney get them off my record or is it too...
+Can I still have an attorney get them off my record or...
 Read more »

 Supervised probation and 1 year unsupervised probation and having to pay private probation 50 a month is this not to harsh since the judge usually just assesses fines especially since it his first offense on anything.
 And someone that has been in and out of court for various criminal charges gets...
 Read more »

 I received a ticket for a 72 in a 55 mph in Franklin County, MO but the officer never asked me to sign my ticket?
 EVERY ticket I have received in the last 10 years have asked me to sign.
 I feel like he basically told me I was guilty, explained nothing about the ticket or anything really.
 Can I get...
 Read more »

 No, this is not sufficient to get the ticket dismissed.
 It does not matter that you didn't sign the ticket.
 You can hire a traffic law attorney to get your ticket amended to a non-moving, no-point violation so nothing will show up on your driving record and your car insurance rates won't increase.